 7. Receive a license.

-Nevada CPA candidates must complete 150 semester hours of college education in accounting to qualify for a license, including the award of a bachelor’s degree as well as 30 semester hours in the following accounting and business courses:
+Nevada CPA candidates must complete at least 120 semester hours of college education with a major in accounting to qualify for a license, including the award of a bachelor’s degree.
+The major in accounting must include 27 credit hours consisting of the following subjects:

 • Auditing (three semester hours)